occrg/chord-sheet-creator/README.md

 ## To Do
 This is a list of things to do for the project, not including implementing the "future functionality" above.
-1. Separate out the functions that build the chord sheet HTML into a service file.
 1. Automatically detect lines in lyric submissions which are names of a segment or are chord lines.
 1. Denote which fields are required.
 1. Potentially: Create an input component that does validation, automatically shows errors and puts required *.